BluePlanetResearch/proposals/HealthDataNet-v4.md

 \[ \] publish a relevant compute-to-data algorithm to the Ocean marketplace

-\[ \] enable approval, by HealthDataNet or the dataset provider, of a third party customer through the privacy bubble provided by Datona Labs Ltd.
+\[ \] enable approval, by healthcare_dataguild or the dataset provider, of a third party customer / algorithm provider through the privacy bubble.

 \[ \] run compute-to-data on the dataset and provide output to the approved Ocean marketplace customer